“WE ARE VICTIMS TOO”: THE WOMEN ISIS LEFT BEHIND

 The last time I saw my husband was the third day of Eid after Ramadan.
 After that he left and I never saw him again.
 A week later his friends came to me and told me he had been killed by a mortar or an airstrike.
 Of course I want to go back home to Hawija, but I have problems.
 First I don’t have any identification, second I don’t know what has happened to my house.
 When the (Iraqi) forces found out my husband was ‘Daeshi’ (ISIS member) they took all of my money and gold that I had.

-They (ISIS) came out of the blue.
-Just suddenly they were here.
-They were not that bad to us at first, so I cannot say they were really bad.
+They (ISIS) came out of nowhere, just suddenly they were here.
+They were not that bad to us at first so I cannot say they were really bad.
 But after some time we were not happy with them because we did not accept everything they said, and they hurt us; they hurt a lot of people.
 Look at us, we are also victims of what they did.”

 Sana sits with her four children and their friends inside a tent in a displacement camp near the city of Mosul.